Mindfulness in Brighton - 8-week courses in Mindfulness Based Cognitive Therapy (MBCT) and Mindfulness-Based Stress Reduction (MBSR)

 Can anyone practice mindfulness?

 Mindfulness can benefit a wide variety people, regardless of age, job, education, nationality, cultural background or religion.
 You also do not need to sit on the floor!
 Mindfulness focuses on what's happening now and how we're dealing with it, rather than delving back into the past.
+Although it has 'Therapy' in the name of the course, this is not therapy in the sense of psychotherapy.
 Research has shown that when we are more present, we feel happier.

 What is mindfulness?

 Mindfulness is the practice of deliberately paying attention to your experience in the moment, with a curious and open mind.
 We pay attention to our body sensations, to sounds, moods and emotions.
 You do not need to 'clear your mind' in order to practice mindfulness; everyone's mind is full of thoughts.
+You also don't need to 'be any good at meditation'; a mindful awareness allows and encompasses all of our experience whether we feel calm and relaxed or restless and fidgety.
 Thoughts are not a problem in themselves, but negative thought patterns can become problematic when we believe them.
 By paying attention to our physical experience, thoughts lose their hold over us and we learn to 'step back' and get some perspective.

 Mindfulness for managing stress, anxiety and depression.